Nebu0528/Netflix-Dashboard/README.md

-# Data Pipeline and Dashboard Setup
+# Netflix Data Pipeline & Dashboard

 This guide provides a step-by-step process to set up a data pipeline and dashboard.